xapian/xapian/xapian-applications/omega/docs/overview.rst

 * Debian packages (.deb, .udeb) if dpkg-deb is available
 * RPM packages (.rpm) if rpm is available

-If you have additional extensions that represent one of these types, you need to add an additional MIME mapping using the ``--mime-type`` option.
+If you have additional extensions that represent one of these types, you can add an additional MIME mapping using the ``--mime-type`` option.
 For instance::

 $ omindex --db /var/lib/omega/data/default --url /press /www/example/press --mime-type doc:application/postscript

 The syntax of ``--mime-type`` is 'ext:type', where ext is the extension of a file of that type (everything after the last '.'), and type is one